xlrx/DeskHog/README.md

 Review [tech-details.md](tech-details.md) for info on architecture, libraries and key components used in this project.

+## Troubleshooting

+### No matter what I do, flashing the board doesn't change anything! wtf??

+We're actually cutting the storage space in half so that over the air updates can be loaded to the unused half of storage.
+You can end up in a place where the board just won't boot to the correct partition.

+To fix this, choose **Erase Flash and Upload** from the PlatformIO Project Tasks menu.

 ## 🤖 Vibe Coding with AI Agents
 We couldn't have built DeskHog without Cursor's help, and we encourage agent-driven development with a few caveats.